 The Poland flag was officially adopted on August 1, 1919.

 Red and white have long been associated with Poland and its coat of arms.
-On the modern flag, white is said to represent the hope for peace by all of Poland's people, while red still recalls the symbolic reference to socialism from days gone by.
+On the modern flag, white is said to represent the hope for peace by all of Poland's people, while red recalls the many struggles for freedom over the centuries.

 Poland's coat of arms consists of a white eagle resting against a red shield.